badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 let image = UIGraphicsGetImageFromCurrentImageContext()
 {% endhighlight %}

-The transient images are autoreleased, so released and removed of memory at a later time when the runloop finishes it’s cycle.
+The transient images are autoreleased; that is, released and removed of memory at a later time when the runloop finishes it’s cycle.
 But in cases where we have many touches accumulated, we keep adding work to the main thread, thus blocking the runloop.

 This is a case with lots of transient and costly objects, and we should step in and force ARC to release the images as soon as we are done with them.
-It is a simple as wrapping the code with an autorelease pool, to force release of all autoreleased objects at the end of this method:
+It is as simple as wrapping the code with an autorelease pool, to force the release of all autoreleased objects at the end of this method:

 {% highlight swift %}
 private func continueAtPoint(point: CGPoint) {